Base11Studios/base11site/_posts/2018-04-26-online-security-protected.md

 It is a bit of a hassle to freeze your credit but I think its worth the security.
 You can do it at each bureau's website in less than an hour.
 Once they're frozen and you want to apply for new credit, you will need to unfreeze it temporarily for a time period or for a specific lender for each bureau that the lender uses to check your credit report.
 </p>
 <p>
-Here's <a target="_blank" href="https://www.nerdwallet.com/blog/finance/pros-and-cons-freezing-credit/">a good guide at NerdWallet on how to freeze it at each bureau</a>.
+More: <a target="_blank" href="https://www.nerdwallet.com/blog/finance/pros-and-cons-freezing-credit/">NerdWallet - How to freeze your credit at each bureau</a>.
 </p>
 </div>
 </details>